 Please see here for more information about the full specialisation.

-Participants with some technical background eager to learn about network science.
+Participants with some technical background who are eager to learn about network science.

 Utrecht Summer School does not offer scholarships for this course.